Civil Partnership before a Notary

 The Notary is responsible for drafting the public deed of the de facto union in which both parties acknowledge living together and agree to establish a stable union.

-Furthermore, the notary's staff and the notary will explain the options available to regulate their finances (such as the choice of a common economic regime) and will advise them on matters related to succession or offspring.
+Furthermore, the notary's staff and the notary will explain the options available to regulate your finances (such as the choice of a common economic regime) and will advise you on matters related to succession or offspring.

 Likewise, you should know that it is advisable to agree on the consequences of the end of cohabitation.
 If separation of the couple becomes necessary in the future, the Notary can also process the public deed of dissolution of the de facto couple.